-all cap_fs none mask all file sys lities (except cap_setcap) stem-related capabilities lities whatsoever on the duties that cted that different roles will be various system users and groups The format of a role entry in the o capability.conf file is: role rolename capability_list roles.
+all cap_fs none mask all file sys lities (except cap_setcap) stem-related capabilities lities whatsoever As the name implies, it is expected that different roles will be defined, based on the duties that various system users and groups need to perform.
+The format of a role entry in the o capability.conf file is: role rolename capability_list roles.
 For exam and then add th list of a subse whitespace or e nple, you can def iis role as one of y equent role.
 No In reference previously defined ine a role called basic in the file your capabilities in the capability the that the capability list is a l list of capabilities that will be set.
 Users valid user with a login on the cur to valid users on ogin name that corresponds to a rent system.
-User entries that do the current system (verified by The format of a user entry in the capability.conf file is: user username rolename used to assign a default role for d users or have membership in a user default_rolename Groups valid group def ined on the current to valid groups of oup name that corresponds to a nt system.
-Group entries that do n the current system (verified by The format of a group entry in the e capability.conf file is: group groupname rolename role admin all role desktopuser cap_sys_boot \ cap_sys_time
+User entries that do the current system (verified by The format of a user entry in the capability.conf file is: user username rolename The special username '' can be used to assign a default role for users that do not match any listed users or have membership in a listed group: user default_rolename Groups A group is a standard Linux group name that corresponds to a valid group defined on the current system.
+Group entries that do not correspond to valid groups on the current system (verified by getgrnam(3)) are ignored. nt system.
+Group entries that do The format of a group entry in the e capability.conf file is: group groupname rolename role admin all role desktopuser cap_sys_boot \ cap_sys_time